getian107/MGBB-GSA-QC/README.md

   - SNP-level call rate >0.95
   - Remove SNPs that show batch associations
     - Four independent GWAS were performed, with each analysis employing a binary coding scheme to compare one chip versus the remaining three chips, adjusting for sex (association P < 1e-4)
-    - Variants showing potential association with batch effect, as identified in each of the four GWAS, were subsequently pooled and removed for downstream analysis
+    - Variants showing potential association with batch effect, as identified in each of the four GWAS, were subsequently pooled and removed from downstream analysis

 ## Summary of post-imputation QC